On the generalized Zalcman conjecture: Preliminaries

-We will use this in our proof to obtain the differential equation satisfied by the extremal function.
+at every point where $\Im (Q(\xi)d\xi^2)=0\,\,\,\, \mbox{ on } J.$ \end{rem} We will use this in our proof to obtain the differential equation satisfied by the extremal function.
 The main aim of this paper is to solve generalized Zalcman conjcture for the initial coefficients for functions in $\mathcal{S}$.